mozilla-conduit/review/README.md

 ## Development

 To install your code call `pip3 install -e .` from MozPhab project directory (`review` by default).
-Your code will be executed by calling `moz-phab`.
+Your code will be executed by calling `moz-phab-dev`.

 Tests can be executed with `pytest`.
 Integration tests require to have access to `git`, `hg` with `evolve` extension.